mathspp/mathspp/pages/06.courses/intermediate-python-course/_what-you-will-learn/text.md

 ## What you will learn

-When you finish the course and the assignments you will be able to
+When you finish the course you will be able to

  - write code that is more time- and memory-efficient by leveraging generators and better looping techniques;
  - code idiomatically by leveraging the most useful tools from the standard library;